google/temporian/CONTRIBUTING.md

 ### Developing a new operator

-We provide a utility script that generates new files, modifies existing ones, and prints needed modifications to develop and make available a new operator.
+We provide a utility script that generates placeholder files, modifies existing ones, and prints needed modifications to develop and make available a new operator.
 From the project's root, run:

 ```shell
 tools/create_operator.py --operator <name>